-Maine has four federally recognized tribes, which Maine law allows to offer high stakes bingo games.
+Maine has four federally-recognized American Indian tribes, which Maine law allows to offer high-stakes bingo games.
 Prize values for these bingo games are unlimited.
 Maine’s Penobscot High Stakes Bingo Casino has a bingo hall that seats 1,800 bingo players.

 Maine’s legal rights with regards to tribal gaming is unusual relative to other states.
 The application of the Indian Gaming Regulatory Act is excluded due to Maine’s tribes being subjected to the Maine Indian Claims Settlement Act.
 Unlike most states with tribal gaming, tribal land in Maine is subject to state law.